Adrian College was founded in 1859 by Asa Mahan, a pastor & scholar active in the antislavery and women’s rights movements.

 Chaplain Momany In the News

-Chaplain Momany was again published in The United Methodist Reporter on January 3, 2014.
-Read his article, "Faith Lived Out: What does it mean for the Social Principles to be 'Social'?" here.
-This is the first of a 12-part series on the "Social Principles" -- the denomination's official position on matters of ethics -- of The United Methodist Church.
+Chaplain Momany is a regular columnist for The United Methodist Reporter.
+He is currently releasing a 12-part series on the "Social Principles" -- the denomination's official position on matters of ethics -- of The United Methodist Church.

 In a separate publication with The Christian Century, Momany wrote about atonement, sacrifice and the "Affirmation of being."
 Read his article, published January 28, 2014, here.